Azirella

 The Learning Flywheel

-1. Experiential Knowledge widens conformal intervals, more human Inspect activity in flagged conditions
+1. Operating Knowledge widens conformal intervals, more human Inspect activity in flagged conditions

 2. Overrides in flagged conditions confirm the pattern, evidence grows, confidence increases